 Quail Eggs in Avocado Halves on the Grill

 While we are on the subject of avocados, I have heard of (but never tried) grilled avocados.
 Could we somehow do a mash-up of quail eggs cooked in avocado halves on the grill?
 Well, believe it or not, someone else crept into my mind and stole my idea.
 Kinda.
-Grillinfools.com used chicken eggs and hollowed out the avocado (removed some of that wonderful creamy flesh) to make room for a massive chicken egg.
-Why not stick with a cute little quail egg--you get the eggy yumminess and keep your avocado intact.
+Grillinfools.com used chicken eggs and hollowed out the avocado (removing some of that wonderful creamy flesh) to make room for a massive chicken egg.
+Why not stick with a cute little quail egg—you get the eggy yumminess and keep your avocado intact?

 Sunny Side Up Quail Eggs and Bacon Pizza

-If you can ignore the snarky remarks in the comments (honestly, why do some people turn the comments portion of a recipe, or blog, or hub into a social gathering?) this is a pretty good concept.
+If you can ignore the snarky remarks in the comments (honestly, why do some people turn the comments portion of a recipe, blog, or article into a social gathering?) this is a pretty good concept.
 But I'm never satisfied with the status quo.

 How Do Quail Eggs Compare to Chicken Eggs?